zywulucky/Sampling-via-CNARW/README.md

      NBRW_RelativeError_PairSimilarity.cpp:　Given a budget of query cost, estimate the average node pair similarity of corresponding graph.
 And output relative error.

- ORW_version: this folder contains five files related to our algorithm CNARW.
+ ORW_version: this folder contains five files which related to our algorithm CNARW.
 The function of these five files is similar to files in NBRW_version.

- RW_version: This folder contains five files related to the algorithm SRW.
+ RW_version: This folder contains five files which related to the algorithm SRW.
 The functioin of these five files is similar to files in RW_version.